-For purposes of FMLA, means an employee's spouse, parent, or child as defined by this policy.
+For purposes of FMLA/CFRA, means an employee's spouse, parent, or child-as defined by this policy.
+In addition, the definition of family member under CFRA includes an employee's domestic partner and child of a domestic partner.

 For the purpose of CFRA, means an employee's spouse, registered domestic partner, parent, parent-in-law, child, child of registered domestic partner, grandchild, grandparent, sibling, or a designated person (any individual related by blood or whose association with the employee is equivalent of a family relationship) as defined by this policy.